How To Get The Most Out Of Your Fitness Classes, According To Top Trainers

 The Workout: Indoor Cycling

 “Most indoor cycling classes are designed as an interval workout, and the best way to maximize these workouts is to embrace the intervals.
 Work hard on the pushes and recover hard during active recoveries — that’s what they are there for.
-Watch your form and pay attention to your weight distribution, too, sothat the power is coming from the right muscles as you charge up a hill or push during a sprint,” says Taylor Dabbah, a full-time Flywheel Sports instructor in Chicago.
+Watch your form and pay attention to your weight distribution, too, sothat the power is coming from the right muscles as you charge up a hill or push during a sprint,” says Taylor Dabbah, a full-time Tru Community instructor in Chicago.

 The Workout: High Intensity Interval Training